 Seventy years of large-scale immigration have not changed the basic structure of the Australian political system, particularly its domination by the two major party blocs (the Liberal–National Coalition and Labor).
 However, the political process, and especially the parties, have adjusted to the changed nature of the electorate.
 Parties now actively court ethnic-minority communities.

 Nonetheless, an association between ethnic minorities and support for Labor remains visible on the electoral map.
 An analysis of the 2016 election identifies a raft of electorates in ‘central and eastern Sydney … and in northern, western and south eastern Melbourne … [as] the true Labor heartland and the core of multicultural Australia’.40 There may be impacts in particular parliamentary seats; the loss by then Prime Minister John Howard of his own seat at the 2007 federal election was attributed in part to the relatively high proportion of Chinese Australians in that electorate.41

 The issues around humanitarian immigration, and particularly asylum seekers, have mobilised an articulate, informed and often passionate network of advocacy groups pursuing what they regard as more humane policies.
-The scale of this sector, ranging from faith-based organisations36 to social-movement activists,37 can be gauged from the 200 organisations affiliated with the umbrella Refugee Council of Australia.38
+The scale of this sector, ranging from faith-based organisations42 to social-movement activists,43 can be gauged from the 200 organisations affiliated with the umbrella Refugee Council of Australia.44

 Constitutionally, the arena of Australian immigration policy making is focused at the national level.
 Section 51(xxvii) of the Australian Constitution gives the Australian national government clear and unambiguous authority over immigration policy.
 International law provides unambiguous recognition of national sovereignty in relation to the rights of countries to determine their own policies.
 Nonetheless, in practice, the Australian government needs to take into account both external/international and internal/domestic nuances.